what did tchbeshevy contribute to the riemann hypothesis

 Summary:

-to the unabridged complex plane (sans unproblematic pole at s = 1).
+When studying the distribution of prime numbers Riemann extended Euler'southward zeta function (divers just for southward with existent part greater than one)to the unabridged complex plane (sans unproblematic pole at s = 1).
 Riemann noted that his zeta function had trivial zeros at -two, -four, -vi, ...; that all nontrivial zeros were symmetric about the line Re(s) = 1/ii; and that the few he calculated were on that line.
 The Riemann hypothesis is that all nontrivial zeros are on this line.
 Proving the Riemann Hypothesis would permit us to greatly acuminate many number theoretical results.
-For case, in 1901 von Koch showed that the Riemann hypothesis is equivalent to:
+For case, in 1901 von Koch showed that the Riemann hypothesis is equivalent to: Just it would non make factoring any easier!
+In that location are a couple standard ways to generalize the Riemann hypothesis.

 1. The Riemann Hypothesis: